Shaping our open access policy

 Open access funding

-UKRI is providing up to £46.7 million per year to support the overall implementation of the policy.
+UK Research and Innovation (UKRI) is providing up to £46.7 million per year to support the overall implementation of the policy.

 Most of this funding is directly allocated to research organisations via a block grant to support open access research articles.
-Research organisations have received their block grant awards for the financial year 2022 to 2023.

 Read articles about implementing open access for monographs on the Jisc Research blog.